 Your dentist will first perform a clinical and X-ray examination to assess the position and path of the wisdom tooth, as well as the risks associated with the procedure.
 Next, he will weigh the risk/benefit ratio of keeping the wisdom tooth.

-If your dentist identifies an infection in the tooth or foresees future complications, extraction is necessary.
-However, if the tooth is impacted but has not yet caused any problems, the decision is up to you.
+If your dentist identifies an infection in the tooth or foresees future complications, extraction may be necessary.
+However, if the tooth is impacted but has not yet caused any problems, extraction is not needed as there is no proven benefit to doing so, and there are risks of complications.

-In general, before the age of 25, it is recommended to extract the wisdom tooth when it is expected to be impacted, as extraction is easy and quick.
+In general, before the age of 25, it is recommended to extract the wisdom tooth when it is expected to cause problems, as extraction is easy and quick.

 It is much better to plan and perform the extraction under ideal conditions than to do it in an emergency and at a time that is probably not convenient for you.